 If you’re looking for somewhere to stay as a base to explore this beautiful area of West Kameng, Dirang is a good choice.

-I stayed in Dirang Boutique Cottages which is a brand new property that has opened up in 2019.
-They have eight spacious rooms inside cosy cottages based on tradition Brokpa huts.
+I stayed in Dirang Boutique Cottages which is a brand new property that opened up in 2019.
+They have eight spacious rooms inside cosy cottages based on traditional Brokpa huts.

 It’s run by a local family on a farm, so they also cook up amazing organic dishes on their menu.